 Reverend David A. Vogan was born on August 17, 1931 in the Presbyterian manse in Greensboro, Vermont.
 He was the son of the late Reverend Ferdimore E. Vogan and Margaret Fraser Vogan.
 He was predeceased by his older sister Ruth Vogan Carr of Hardwick, Vermont and by his wife of more than sixty years Janet Peden Vogan.
 He is survived by two sons: David A. Vogan, Jr. (Lois Corman) of Arlington, Massachusetts and William E. Vogan (Janellen Farmer) of Phoenixville, Pennsylvania; five grandchildren: Jonathan Vogan (Aparna Kumar), Sarah Vogan (Eric Thompson), Ian Vogan (Lairen Vogan), Allison Corman-Vogan, and Ryan Vogan; and three great-grandchildren: Theodore Vogan, William Vogan, and Nora Vogan.

-To send flowers in memory of Rev. David A. Vogan, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Rev. David A. Vogan, please visit our Heartfelt Sympathies Store.

 The Vogan family moved in 1936 to Drexel Hill near Philadelphia, and later to Mercer, Pennsylvania; by they kept a cottage in Greensboro to which David loved to return each summer until the late 1990s.